Proton Pump Inhibitors (PPI)

 A proton pump inhibitor (PPI) is a type of drug prescribed for the purpose of reducing the production of gastric acid.
 These types of medication can, unfortunately, lead to dangerous side effects that result in lifelong damage.
 Who might take a PPI?
 Doctors commonly prescribe this type of medication to those suffering from Barrett's esophagus, peptic ulcers, gastroesophageal reflux disease (GERD), dyspepsia and other related medical conditions.
 Some doctors prescribe this type of medication to patients who are suffering from gastritis, which is in inflammation of the stomach lining that causes painful burning.

 According to the Food and Drug Administration (FDA), PPIs should not be taken more than three times a year, as more frequent use could result in serious injury.
 PPIs are not taken only three individual times, but rather the FDA warns against taking PPIs more than three times per year with 14-day course treatments each.
 This would equate to 42 total dosages.
 If you or someone you love was harmed by this type of dangerous drug, then you may be entitled to legal representation.
-Get in touch with a Houston personal injury attorney at the firm today to have your case evaluated.
+Get in touch with a Houston PPI injury attorney at the firm today to have your case evaluated.

 Different Types of PPIs